 Alternative Trade Adjustment Assistance (ATAA)

+This update provides clarification relating to the implementation of WorkInTexas.com as the Texas Workforce Commission’s (TWC) workforce case management system.

+RESCISSIONS:

+WD Letter 16-21

 BACKGROUND:

 TAA is a federal entitlement program established by the Trade Act of 1974 (Trade Act) to assist workers adversely impacted by foreign trade.
 Workers who have lost their jobs because of their company’s decline in production or sales due to increased imports or the outsourcing of jobs to foreign countries are potentially eligible for Trade services and benefits.